defektive/defektive.github.io/content/_index.md

 {{% blocks/section color="dark" type="row" %}}
 {{% blocks/feature icon="fa-lightbulb" title="How Guides!" %}}
 Over time I have learned to do some cool things.
-You too can learn to do these cool things.
-Hopefully with less friction then I experienced.
+You can learn to do these cool things too.
+Hopefully with less friction than I experienced.

 <a class="btn btn-lg btn-primary me-3 mb-4" href="/how_to/">
   Learn<i class="fas fa-arrow-alt-circle-right ms-2"></i>